SteamAchievementNotifier/SteamAchievementNotifier/README.md

 -

 - Notification will not show achievement description if the Steam achievement is "Hidden"/"Secret" - this is a limitation of the Steam Web API as "Hidden"/"Secret" achievement descriptions are updated after unlocking.

+**ADDITIONAL NPM DEPENDENCIES**
+-

+Steam Achievement Notifier **requires** [regedit](https://github.com/ironSource/node-regedit) to check the Windows Registry, and will not function correctly if not installed manually when cloning/forking the repository.
+To install via NPM, use: `npm install regedit`

+Optionally, the application is complied to EXE format using [electron-builder](https://www.electron.build/).
+To install via NPM, use: `npm install electron-builder`